-Scott Colbourne, CFA Senior Portfolio Manager
+Scott Colbourne, CFA Co-Chief Investment Officer and Senior Portfolio Manager

 Scott Colbourne joined SAM in March 2010 as a senior portfolio manager and has almost 25 years of global fixed income and currency market experience.
-He is the lead portfolio manager for the Sprott Diversified Yield Fund, Sprott Short-Term Bond Fund and the Sprott Absolute Return Income Fund.
+He is the lead portfolio manager for the Sprott Diversified Yield Fund, Sprott Short-Term Bond Fund, Sprott Absolute Return Income Fund and Sprott Strategic Fixed Income Fund.
 Previously, Scott was senior Vice President and portfolio manager at AGF Funds Inc. where he managed all of the fixed income mandates and co-managed balanced funds.
 He was also a managing director and partner at a Canadian hedge fund focusing on global fixed income and currency management.
 Prior to joining SAM, Scott was a senior fixed income portfolio manager at TD Asset Management, where he was part of a team that managed all the firm's active fixed income institutional, retail and private client assets.
 Scott began his career at the Bank of Canada where he worked in both research and trading which assisted in the execution of monetary policy.
 He is a four time winner of the Best Foreign Bond Fund at the Morningstar Canadian Investment Awards.
 Scott is a CFA Charter holder and has an MBA from University of Toronto and an Honours BA from Queens University.
+In January 2013, Scott was appointed Co-Chief Investment Officer of SAM.